 Cua Ngo Mon - Also known as The Noon Gate, this is the main entrance to the city from the south.
 The Noon Gate was built in 1823 by Gia Long and presents a wonderful example of ancient architecture.

-Thai Hoa Palace - Thai Hoa palace is another site worth visiting on your tour Vietnam.
+Thai Hoa Palace - Thai Hoa palace is another site worth exploring.
 Also known as the Palace of Supreme Harmony, the 1833 structure is the living example of architectural expertise.
 Visit the Palace to receive glimpse of exquisite artistry through wall paintings, the emperor's coronation hall, and his original throne.

 Forbidden Purple City - Set with the Imperial Citadel complex, the Forbidden Purple City is situated behind the Thai Hoa Palace.
 There are some remaining historical monuments, such as the Mandarin Palaces, but the site was largely lost as part of the Tet Offensive in 1968.